top of page

 Have you ever heard of this typical Catalan tradition called Calçotada that consists of eating giant burnt onions with a sauce?

-In this article I will tell you why a calcotada is a must do for a winter visit in Catalonia!
+In this article I will tell you why a calcotada is a must do local experience for a winter visit in Catalonia!
+It is a fun, messy and delicious part of Catalan culture, and one of my favorite Barcelona food experiences!

 My First Calçotada

-One day, Cristina offered me to go to a typical calçotada at her godfather’s house in the Barcelona surroundings.
+One day, Cristina offered to take me to a typical calçotada near Barcelona at her godfather’s house in the countryside, not far from the city.
 I really did not know what to expect with the few explanations that I had had from her, but generally, I’m pretty adventurous (not planning much when travelling or doing slow travel is definitely being adventurous).
-So I just agreed and we went.
+So I just agreed and off we went.

 To my surprise, after driving a short 15 minutes, we were already outside Barcelona.
 The house was in a really quiet area, that seemed lost in the middle of the forest, far away from the noise of the city.

-After being greeted upon arrival, we started to prepare the calçots, which are some kind of thin and long onions, looking much like thin leeks.
+After being greeted by Cristina's family, we started to prepare the calçots, which are a kind of thin and long onion that look very much like thin leeks.
 While we were putting them on some grills, Cristina’s godfather started a wood fire in his garden’s fireplace.

 2. Cooking the calçots and the meat

-So after taking them out, we wrapped them in some old newspaper.
+So after taking them off the grill, we wrapped them in some old newspaper.
 Then we started the second round of calçots grilling.
-Wrapping the calçots inside newspaper allows them to rest hot and ends the cooking process slowly.
+Wrapping the calçots inside newspaper allows them to rest while they are still hot, so they cook through and end the cooking process slowly.

 Between each round of calçots, Cristina’s godfather threw in some more wood so that the fire kept burning intensely.